 Finding the Right LEV Solution for your Extraction Needs

-At McCarthy Environmental, we have a dedicated Projects & Design department with a competent team capable of fulfilling design requirements for a variety of project types such as designing central systems or single extraction solutions.
+At McCarthy Environmental, our dedicated Projects & Design department is made up of a competent and experienced team capable of delivering bespoke design solutions for a wide variety of applications – ranging from complex centralised systems to individual extraction points.

-Our BOHS qualified staff have over 60 years of combined experience working with large-value projects, high-profile customers in various sectors including Formula 1, Education, Aerospace, Automotive, and Composites, providing a value-added partnership.
+Our BOHS qualified staff have over 60 years of combined experience working with large-value projects, high-profile customers in various sectors including Formula 1, Education, Aerospace, Automotive, and Composites.
+We work closely with you to develop a value-added partnership – ensuring the system we design is the right fit for your application, your workspace, and your workforce.

 Step 1: Site Survey